danielgospodinow/kinkang/README.md

-# kinkang
+# Kinkang

-Kinkang, i.e. Yinyang for Kafka, is a simple Kafka topic balancer written in Golang
+Kinkang, i.e. Yinyang for Kafka, is a simple Kafka topic balancer written in Golang.

+It uses IBM's `sarama` library to interact with Kafka.

+The types of supported balancing are:

+* Round Robin
+* Smart Balance

+This piece of software can be used as

+* A Kubernetes `cronjob` that periodically balances clusters.
+* A CLI tool that can be used for on-demand cluster balancing.
+* A standalone app to trigger on-demand cluster balancing.